hashicorp/vault-client-dotnet/docs/System.md

 <a name="writepoliciespassword"></a>
 # **WritePoliciesPassword**
-> void WritePoliciesPassword (string name, WritePoliciesPasswordRequest writePoliciesPasswordRequest)
+> void WritePoliciesPassword (WritePoliciesPasswordRequest writePoliciesPasswordRequest, string name, TimeSpan? wrapTTL = null)

 Add a new or update an existing password policy.